Preparation#

 print("The box dimensions are invalid.")

-Try changing the value of the variable box_height to a negative value and observe the output.
+Try changing the value of the variable box_height

-Prep 3.10: Comparing strings#
+Prep 3.10: Comparing Strings#

-The comparison operator == can be used to compare strings.
+can be used to compare strings.
 Consider the following code.
 Try to predict what will be printed before running the code.
 Then run the code and observe the output.

 abbreviation = "DTU"